US-Backed Group Suspends Gaza Aid Operations

 Israel recently eased its blockade of Gaza, but the United Nations says the territory's entire population remains at risk of famine.

-The GHF said its "distribution centres will be closed for renovation, reorganisation and efficiency improvement work" on Wednesday and would resume operations on Thursday.
+The GHF said its "distribution centres will be closed for renovation, reorganisation and efficiency improvement work" and would resume operations Thursday.

 The Israeli army warned against travelling "on roads leading to the distribution centres, which are considered combat zones".